-- The sample page of the catalogue can be seen in Fig. 9.
-It contains 9 columns with the following data: 1) Moscow time (hours, minutes, and seconds); 2) local time; 3) latitude (north positive), degrees; 4) longitude (positive, from Greenwich eastward), degrees; 5) altitude, km; 6) measured magnetic field absolute value, nT; 7) corrected magnetic field absolute value, nT; 8) the difference between corrected value and the value calculated according to global model presented in (Cain, 1970), nT; 9) calculated magnetic inclination, degrees. - 150 The dependence of Kosmos-321 altitude on time is shown in Fig. 10.
-Spatial coverage of Kosmos-321 data is shown in Fig. 11 and corrected magnetic field value is shown in Fig. 12.
+The sample page of the catalog can be seen in Fig. 9.
+It contains nine columns with the following data: (1) Moscow time (hours, minutes, and seconds); (2) local time; (3) latitude (north positive), degrees; (4) longitude (positive, from Greenwich eastward), degrees; (5) altitude, km; (6) measured magnetic field absolute value, nT; (7) corrected magnetic field absolute value, nT; (8) the difference between corrected value and the value calculated according to the global model presented in Cain and Sweeney (1970), nT; (9) calculated magnetic inclination, degrees.

+Figure 4.
+The dependence of Kosmos-49 altitude on time.